 Runouts are models of cars that are about to be refreshed – and are, consequently, not as easy to sell for dealers.
 If you’re keener on getting a cheap deal than a new model, you can probably pick something up that is relatively low-priced.

-Runout models are cheap due to the fact that cars at the end of their shelf-life tend to depreciate in value much more quickly, as many buyers will wait for the new model to appear – and, as a result, the manufacturers will cut back the prices of their previous models.
+Runout models are cheap due to the fact that cars at the end of their shelf-life tend to depreciate in value much quicker, as many buyers will wait for the new model to appear – and, as a result, the manufacturers will cut back the prices of their previous models.

 What documents do you need to part exchange?